bucketeer-io/react-client-sdk/README.md

-# Bucketeer - React SDK for a web clients
+# Bucketeer React SDK for Web Clients

 This SDK enables seamless access to your feature flags in React applications using [Bucketeer](https://bucketeer.io/).
-It provides intuitive React hooks and components for easy integration, and is built on top of the robust `@bucketeer/js-client-sdk`.
+It provides React hooks and components for easy integration, and is built on top of the robust `@bucketeer/js-client-sdk`.

 [Bucketeer](https://bucketeer.io) is an open-source platform created by [CyberAgent](https://www.cyberagent.co.jp/en/) to help teams make better decisions, reduce deployment lead time and release risk through feature flags.
 Bucketeer offers advanced features like dark launches and staged rollouts that perform limited releases based on user attributes, devices, and other segments.